-The Forge Holiday Group acknowledges that businesses should no longer just focus on creating profits for its shareholders and property owners, but should also focus on having a positive impact on the world around us.
-The Group pledged to become carbon neutral by 2050, work with at least 20 biodiversity projects during 2023 so help to protect landscapes and local wildlife, make 100% of the team available for 2 days volunteering each year, and take 100 disadvantaged families on holiday during 2023.
+The Forge Holiday Group acknowledges that businesses should no longer just focus on creating profits for its shareholders and property owners but should also focus on having a positive impact on the world around us.
+As a result, the UK Agency division and Specialist Operator division have become B Corp accredited.
+B Corp is one of the most demanding, internationally recognised ESG certifications, that evaluates companies' social and environmental impacts.
+Certified B Corps meet a high standard of social and environmental performance, transparency and accountability.
+The Group pledged to become carbon neutral by 2050, work with at least 20 biodiversity projects during 2025 so help to protect landscapes and local wildlife, make 100% of the team available for 2 days volunteering each year, and take 100 disadvantaged families on holiday during 2024.